Oil derricks in the Oklahoma City Field in 1930 stood silent for one hour in tribute to Tom Slick.

-Near Tryon, Oklahoma, Spurlock Petroleum Company spudded a wildcat well at M.C.
-Teegarden’s farm.
-Slick continued securing leases that eventually totaled more than 27,000 acres.
-Drilling generated excitement in the local newspaper and with other wildcatters.
+Spurlock Petroleum Company spudded an exploratory well on the farm of M.C.
+Teegarden near Tryon.
+As Slick continued securing leases that eventually totaled more than 27,000 acres, drilling generated excitement in the local newspaper and with other Oklahoma wildcatters.

-However, at a depth of 2,800 feet, Spurlock Petroleum and owner Massey ran out of patience and money.
-Tom Slick’s first well was a dry hole – the first of many.
+However, at a depth of 2,800 feet with no signs of oil, Spurlock Petroleum and owner Massey ran out of money.
+Tom Slick’s first well was a dry hole.
+It was the first of many.

 Dry Hole Slick